jonnycundall/comms-platform/src/main/tut/docs/events.md

 Rest assured that your code will compile just fine with sbt.

-If you are using a IntelliJ 2017.1 (currently available as an EAP, due to be officially released in spring 2017), there will be a little icon next to the annotation:
+If you are using IntelliJ 2017.1 or newer, there will be a little icon next to the annotation:

 ![IntelliJ: expand scala.meta macro](../img/intellij-expand-macro.png)